YuhangChen1/YuhangChen1.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I am Yuhang Chen (or you can call me Francis, a name from a novel and TV series I really like, *House of Cards*)..
 I am a sophomore student in the [School of Computer Science and Technology](http://www.cs.hust.edu.cn/) ([Qiming College](https://qiming.hust.edu.cn/), Bachelor-Master-PhD track) at [Huazhong University of Science and Technology](https://www.hust.edu.cn/) (HUST), Wuhan, China.
 Currently, I am continuing to take my initial steps in scientific research.
-My research interests focus on Interpretability in Deep Learning, Reinforcement Learning, Multimodal Learning, Neural Network Architecture Design, and Model Optimization and Training.
+Recently, I have been particularly looking forward to conducting research on **interpretability in Deep Learning**

 I feel very fortunate to learn under the guidance of Associate Professor [Yao Wan](http://wanyao.me/) from the School of Computer Science and Technology at HUST.
 I am now an undergraduate researcher in [ONE Lab](https://oneslab.github.io/), which was established under the guidance of Associate Professor Yao Wan and is led by senior student [Dongping Chen](https://dongping-chen.github.io/).